 It's important that your sexual partners know that you have HIV.
-If you are anxious about telling them, talk to your doctor.
-Your doctor or another person (sometimes called a facilitator) might be able to help you talk to them, and to anyone else you are worried about telling.
+If you are anxious about telling them, talk with your doctor.
+Your doctor or another person (sometimes called a facilitator) might be able to help you talk with them, and with anyone else you are worried about telling.

-Practicing safe sex helps to keep your sexual partners safe.
+Practising safe sex helps to keep your sexual partners safe.
 That means using condoms, and educating yourself about other safe sex practices.
 However, studies have shown that people taking ART as prescribed and who have an undetectable viral load, do not pass on HIV to their partners through sex.
-You should talk to your doctor about what is safest for you and your partner before you make any decisions.
+You should talk with your doctor about what is safest for you and your partner before you make any decisions.